Become a Volunteer

 Police Officer Trainings: Become a part of a family or recovery focused panel for the Crisis Intervention Team (CIT) Trainings for officers and help improve the interactions that individuals living with a mental health condition have with law enforcement.
 Additional training will be provided.

 Raise mental health awareness through fundraising and events:

 NAMIWalk: Volunteer to help combat stigma and fundraise for NAMI Dane County during our annual NAMIWalks event.
 Over 50 volunteers are needed on WALK day to assist with event set-up, clean-up, activities, and logistics.

 Fundraising and Major Event Commitees: Volunteer to be a part of a variety of opportunities to engage in event planning, help with logistics, and perform hands-on activities.
-These commitees will be involved with planning the banquet and the 40th anniversary celebration!
+These commitees will be involved with planning the banquet!

 Advocate in Dane County for quality mental health care services

 Be an advocate: An important part of our work at NAMI Dane County is the role we play as advocates for better quality mental health services, and the support services needed to live in recovery.
 You can get involved by connecting with your legislators and advocating for two national NAMI legislative priorities: reducing mental illness related incarcerations and focusing on youth mental health initiatives.

 All prospective volunteers should complete the Volunteer Application below.
 After submitting an application, you will be contacted to discuss your interests and next steps.
 For detailed descriptions and explanations about all of our volunteer offerings, check out our Volunteer Handbook!